How to get the best deals on flights: 17 expert tips to find cheap flights in 2023

 3. Book your flight early - but not too early

 Booking at the right time can be crucial when searching for flight deals.
-Naveen Dittakavi, founder and CEO of Next Vacay (opens in new tab) says, “Tickets often increase in price the closer you get to your departure date — so it’s best to book early.”
+Naveen Dittakavi, founder and CEO of Next Vacay (opens in new tab) says, “Tickets often increase in price the closer you get to your departure date, so it’s best to book early.”

-Dittakavi thinks that there is such a thing as booking too early though, as when tickets are just made available, they might actually be more expensive, not less.
+There is such a thing as booking too early though, as when tickets are just made available, they might actually be more expensive, not less.

 “For domestic trips, you’ll want to book your travel between 1 and 4 months out.
-Any closer than one month and you’ll start to see those prices tick up, or worse, they might sell out," she adds.
+Any closer than one month and you’ll start to see those prices tick up, or worse, they might sell out," Naveen adds.

 4. Consider booking indirect flights